ONDC-Official/ONDC-FIS-Specifications/api/components/docs/xinput-form-response.md

 ### Xinput Navigation flow
 ~~Old Construct : In the xinput object, if the value of `cur` (current index) is less than `max` (maximum index), the buyer must repeat the same API endpoint call.
 If `cur` equals `max`, the buyer should move on to the next API call.~~

 **New Construct:** When the `cur` (current index) index matches the `max` (maximum index), the same endpoint call (such as select) will be made.
-In the subsequent on_select call, the seller will provide the form response with a status of SUCCESS and a submission ID.
+In the subsequent on_select call, the seller will provide the form response with a form status and a submission ID.
 Following this, a new API call, such as init, will be made without the submission ID.

 - sample xinput for on_Select call
 ```